Franz-Josef Beerenbrock: Later life

 Following World War II, Beerenbrock joined the German Air Force in 1955, at the time referred to as the Bundesluftwaffe of the Bundeswehr.
 Beerenbrock died on 13 December 2004 at the age of in Olfen, Germany.

 Summary of career

 Aerial victory claims

 According to US historian David T. Zabecki, Beerenbrock was credited with 117 aerial victories.
-Spick also lists Beerenbrock with 117 aerial victories claimed in over 500 combat missions, all but one on the Eastern Front.
+Spick also lists Beerenbrock with 117 aerial victories claimed in over 500 combat missions, all but one on the Eastern Front, and a mission-to-claim ratio of 3.41.
 Mathews and Foreman, authors of Luftwaffe Aces — Biographies and Victory Claims, researched the German Federal Archives and found records for 111 aerial victory claims, all of which claimed on the Eastern Front.

 Victory claims were logged to a map-reference (PQ = Planquadrat), for example "PQ 56432".
 The Luftwaffe grid map (Jägermeldenetz) covered all of Europe, western Russia and North Africa and was composed of rectangles measuring 15 minutes of latitude by 30 minutes of longitude, an area of about 360 sqmi.
 These sectors were then subdivided into 36 smaller units to give a location area 3 × 4 km in size.